 (Read More: the Sucuri Website hacked report here)

-That is not surprising since WordPress is by far the largest platform to create new websites.
+That is not surprising since WP is by far the largest platform to create new websites.
 This leads to the fact that hackers always find it more profitable to look for vulnerabilities in WP sites.
-It doesn’t matter what security measures you take; it is impossible to guarantee the perfect security for any website.
+It doesn’t matter what preventive measures you take; it is impossible to guarantee the perfect security for any website.

 Being the most popular platform for creating websites, the risk is significantly higher for WP sites.